geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Yeah.
 Is it because of the PCI link that they all need to be reset together or what's the issue?

 ##### **Nimlgen** [[00:20:20](https://www.youtube.com/watch?v=_mJIF112c5k&t=1220)]
 Yeah.
 Actually, because with these XGMI systems, you have to reset all of these.
 Yeah.
 Also, I want to try XGMI.
 I mean, actually, it's like all GPUs without any extension sees the physical addresses, all of other GPUs.
 So, I don't know.
 It would be really easy to replace PCI addresses, like to do P2P with the XGMI addresses.
 I know.
 Oh, yeah.
-This would...
+This would..

 ##### **Geohot** [[00:20:53](https://www.youtube.com/watch?v=_mJIF112c5k&t=1253)]
 How does this work?
 Do they show up as different addresses once over XGMI?
 Like, if I just have it mapped in, can I, like, set a flag in the page table and say whether it goes over XGMI or PCI?

 ##### **Nimlgen** [[00:21:05](https://www.youtube.com/watch?v=_mJIF112c5k&t=1265)]
-I mean, every GPU sees the whole... all other physical addresses of all other GPUs.
+I mean, every GPU sees the whole.. all other physical addresses of all other GPUs.
 Like, it's the unified space.
 You just have the outside.

 ##### **Geohot** [[00:21:17](https://www.youtube.com/watch?v=_mJIF112c5k&t=1277)]
 If I do an access, is that access over XGMI or is it over PCI?